83-year-old woman stabbed to death on Philadelphia porch after altercation

 Officers told Action News there was an altercation on the victim's porch before the stabbing.

+Officers have not yet released the victim's identity.
+Authorities are speaking with the victim's family and searching for a possible motive.

-Philadelphia Police Chief Inspector Scott Small says firefighters were also on the scene due to a reported smell of gasoline.
-It is unclear if that incident is connected to the stabbing, but seven homes were briefly evacuated as a precaution.
+Small says firefighters were also on the scene due to a reported smell of natural gas, but firefighters don't believe there's any danger.

 RELATED: Check the 6abc Neighborhood Safety Tracker